kvnmasterevans/celdt/README.md

 ---

 ## 🐞 Known Issues
 - Some transcripts cause a `list index out of range` error during data extraction
+  - This error occurs in the FinalizeColumns.py in the ColumnConfirm3 method
+  - where the index is greater than the length of proj_profile via proj_profile[index]

 ---